-- Thich Nhat Hanh, "A Guide to Walking Meditation"

 Rebecca Solnit, Wanderlust: A History of Walking

 |Thich Nhat Hanh leading walking meditation at Plum Village|

-It was one of those days when even a few moments of clear, calm and open awareness, unconstrained by the prattle of discursive monkey-mind, was greatly appreciated.
+It was one of those days when even a few moments of clear, calm and open awareness, unconstrained by the high volume prattle of discursive monkey-mind, was greatly appreciated.

 And over again.